 If online purchases can be done all day and all night long, there is a need to provide 24-hours customer services to solve the majority of pre-sale and after-sale questions.
 Moreover, people can go online from their working places or home, so a purchase — and any accompanying inquiry — may come at any time of the day.

 9. Store finder and locater

 A store finder tab is a must-have option for web stores that have several local or national retailers.
 Many conservative customers who prefer to check out the actual store itself may visit the website but only to find the nearest shop location or branch.

 More likely, one will find this option on the top or bottom right corner of the site.
-If the store has a wide trade network then it will be good to create a special store location search box for a country, city, zip code or address search.
-Check out the store finder tabs on these eCommerce websites.
+If the store has a wide trade network, then it will be good to create a special store location search box for a country, city, zip code, or address search.

 It should also be noted that trustmarks don’t matter for big brand stores.
 They don’t need to pass security and privacy tests to confirm their reliability because they already have a good reputation.

-Apart from trustmarks, a clear design, convenient menus, detailed product descriptions and user reviews are also important for creating better online reputation.
-Just note that trust plays an important role in a customer’s willingness to part with their money.
+Apart from trustmarks, a clear design, convenient menus, detailed product descriptions, and user reviews are also crucial for creating a better online reputation.
+Just note that trust plays a vital role in a customer’s willingness to part with their money.

 How-to’s are not obligatory.
 It is however a way to arouse visitors’ interest in purchasing something that they may not be familiar with.

 For customers who are making major purchases, like a refrigerator or a new LCD TV, they would like guides or at least to know which specifications to look into before making a purchase.